STATEMENT OF NEED

 REQUIREMENTS FOR CREDIT

 Participants must sign-in before the start of the activity to verify attendance.
 All participants are asked to complete a pretest and a posttest for outcomes assessment; a passing score is not required.
 At the conclusion of the activity participants must complete an evaluation, attesting to the time spent in this live activity, claiming credit.
-Certificates of Completion will be emailed to within two weeks of the activity.
+Certificates of Completion will be emailed within two weeks of the activity.

 UNAPPROVED USE DISCLOSURE